 Factoring bridges the gap between payables and receivables without loan repayments, covenants, and variable interest rates that kill your cash flow.

-Business financing through receivable factoring helps you when:
+Business financing through accounts receivable factoring helps you when:

-- There is a cash shortage in the bank account
+- There is a cash shortage in your bank account.

-- Payroll costs are causing you to pay vendors late
+- Payroll cash flows costs are causing you to pay vendors late.

 Related article: Why Sell Your Accounts Receivable (A/R)